Elimbah, Queensland: Education

-Elimbah State School is a government primary (Prep-6) school for boys and girls at School Road (27.0127°S 152.9424°E).
+Elimbah State School is a government primary (Prep–6) school for boys and girls at School Road (27.0127°S 152.9424°E).
+It includes a special education program.
 In 2018, the school had an enrolment of 437 students with 35 teachers (30 full-time equivalent) and 22 non-teaching staff (14 full-time equivalent).
-It includes a special education program.

 There is no secondary school in Elimbah.
 The nearest government secondary schools are Caboolture State High School and Tullawong State High School, both in neighbouring Caboolture to the south.

 Amenities

+Elimbah Soldiers Memorial Hall is at 10a Coronation Drive.